Adrian Clifton

-Adrian Lewis Clifton (born 12 December 1988) is an English born Montserratian footballer who plays as a forward for National League club Maidenhead United and the Montserrat national team.
+Adrian Lewis Clifton (born 12 December 1988) is an English and Montserratian footballer who plays as a forward for Haringey Borough and the Montserrat national team.

 Club career

 Isthmian League

 Clifton started his career in the youth ranks of Arsenal, developing with the club from the ages of 11 to 15, followed by spells with Norwich City and West Ham United.
 He served three prison sentences as a youngster before heading into non-league football.
 During his last prison sentence he featured on Ian Wright's TV show Football Behind Bars.

 The midfielder joined Isthmian League Division One North side Romford ahead of the 2011–12 season, having impressed in a pre-season trial.
 After a short stint playing in the non-pyramid TTFF League for Yalova, Clifton returned and scored on his debut in the FA Cup.
 Unable to reproduce the form he displayed in the summer, he left the club at the end of the season.

 Clifton joined Waltham Forest in August 2012, and took the captain's armband and while featuring regularly for the first team.
 In April 2013, Clifton left Waltham Forest to join East Thurrock United.
 Having declined several offers from teams in the Isthmian Division One North, he finally left in order to climb the ranks to the Isthmian Premier Division.
 His final game for Forest saw him score a hat-trick against Ilford.